UKCloud/documentation/articles/azure/azs-how-move-vm-new-vnet-ps.md

 ---
-title: How to move a virtual machine to a new virtual network using PowerShell | UKCloud Ltd
+title: How to move a virtual machine to a new virtual network using PowerShell
 description: Provides help for moving a virtual machine to a new virtual network on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson